Bonnet ZIL-131: history and search for the ideal

 As I understood it, the Moscow Region required flat glasses for 2 reasons:

-2. The ability to install bulletproof glass.
-Not special in glass, but I think that making bent glass bulletproof is much more difficult and more expensive than flat.
+2. Possibility of installing bulletproof glass.
+I'm not an expert in glass, but I think that making curved glass bulletproof is much more difficult and expensive than flat glass.

 T.ch.
 MO requirements were quite reasonable.